Quantor's production build is signed with an offline Ed25519 key

 Quantor doesn't hold your money.
 Ever.
 By design:

-- The database holds only the encrypted blob + last4 + a
+The database holds only the encrypted blob + last4 + a verified=true/false flag.

 5. Tamper-evident audit chain (Layer B)